 General purpose I/O pins.
 Each pin can be individually set for INPUT or OUTPUT.
 Power-Up Reset default is all INPUTS.

 When set as Digital Inputs, the pins are 5V tolerant.
 Digital GPIO can source/sink 10mA.
 For more information, see the Specifications section.

-105 can be used as COM1 RX1(5V tolerant).
+IO5 can be used as COM1 RX1(5V tolerant).
 For more information, see Serial Ports section

-These 7 GPIO pins are 5V Tolerant.
+Note Only these 7 GPIO pins are 5V Tolerant.